Surprise! Jesus At Work

 Each week, 50 to 90 people gathered in our spacious living room for the prayer meeting.
 Afterwards, individuals could take turns on the “hot seat” (a round hassock) seeking prayer ministry.
 The others would gather around and petition Our Lord to heal in whatever way seemed necessary.
 There were many, many healings: spiritual, physical and emotional.

 One dedicated member of the core group was a woman who claimed to have received a gift to heal (lengthen) short or uneven legs — a frequent cause of back problems.
-I was naturally skeptical because it’s so easy to fake the results, and I’d not allowed leg lengthening to be attempted in our meetings.
+I was naturally skeptical because it’s so easy to fake the results and leg lengthening attempts were not allowed in our meetings.
 Still, the woman was mature in her faith life, persistent, a level-headed, practicing R.N., and seemed sure of her gift.
 I had affectionately dubbed her “The Leg Lady”.

 One delightful couple was dedicated to Our Lord and very supportive of our work — I’ll call them Andy and Sara.
 Andy was shorter than Sara, wiry and full of energy.
 Sara was tall, more reserved and very beautiful; she could easily have been a model.
 Their two little girls played quietly during prayer meetings.